Marine conservation projects and awareness

 Friend of the Sea Marine conservation projects

 The Friend of the Sea certification programme was launched as a response to pervasive industrial neglect towards the upkeep of pristine marine environments.
-Although tangible commercial success has been instilled through Friend of the Sea’s certification standard, much of the public continue to remain in the dark revolving the long list of marine species still under concerning pressure from human-induced threats.
+Although commercial success has been instilled through Friend of the Sea’s certification standard, much of the public continues to remain in the dark to the endless threats that marine species still suffer due to human misbehaviour.

-As a further response to this information gap, Friend of the Sea is engaged in numerous, species-specific conservation projects to attract critical attention to the underappreciated issues with the ultimate goal to pressure decision makers to incorporate relevant legislation to ameliorate the issues.
+As a further response to this information gap, Friend of the Sea is engaged in numerous, species-specific conservation projects to attract the attention to the underappreciated issues.
+The ultimate goal is to pressure decision makers to incorporate relevant legislation and ameliorate the issues.

 How can we be more aware of marine conservation issues?

 The concerning deteriorating state of the world’s oceans and the consequential social, health, and economic repercussions have prompted numerous international institutions to bolster efforts in reversing the human induced damage and ensure that pristine marine ecosystems remain intact.